Getsov/Motorsport-Events-Server/README.md

 ### Login:

 Login by sending a POST request with `email` and `password` to `http://localhost:3030` + `/user/login`.
-If the profile is approved and it's not deleted, the service will respond with object with details containing a standard `accessToken`,that can be used for authorized requests.
+If the profile is approved and is not deleted, the service will respond with object with details containing a standard `accessToken`,that can be used for authorized requests.

 ### Logout: